kiteluva/kiluva/README.md

 Having the clean Data set I went ahead and checked its properties, how the columns data is distributed.
 I pulled the data’s column; mean, median, mode and quadrant information.
 Afterwards I identified popularity as the dependent variable and all other numeric features as the independent variables.
 I went ahead and checked the features linear correlation with popularity.
-I found out from both the heat map and scatter plot matrix that popularity has very weak linear correlation with the features.
+I found out from both the heat map and scatter plots that popularity has very weak linear correlation with the features.
 I also performed both anova and linear regression of the features and popularity to check for feature importance, I discovered, all features had a p-value less than 0.05 bar key and danceability.
 But since they may have other non-linear relationship to popularity I kept the features.
 There I decided to explore advanced machine learning techniques to check for complex relations.